Skip to Content

 Highlights

-• Trial experience includes over 100 misdemeanor and felony trials involving all types of crimes, including violent, major fraud, mental defenses, forfeiture and sexual predator.
+• Trial experience includes over 100 misdemeanor and felony trials involving all types of crimes, including violent, major fraud, mental defenses, forfeiture, and sexual predator.

-• Trial expertise: Gang related Homicides, Complex Homicides with Scientific Evidence Issues, Mental Defenses, Death Penalty Litigation and Media Cases.
+• Trial expertise: Gang-related Homicides, Complex Homicides with Scientific Evidence Issues, Mental Defenses, Death Penalty Litigation, and Media Cases.

 • Habeas Corpus litigation.